fccoelho/epigrass/docs/source/scripting.rst

 Getting Started
 ===============

-The best way to get started in writing custom models is to look at example distributed with Epigrass.
+The best way to get started in writing custom models is to look at the example distributed with Epigrass.
 It can be found in :file:`demos/CustomModel_example.py`::